BuffaloWill/whoiswatcher/README.md

 ### Getting Alerted on an Artifact

-First, we need to set a list of components (e.g. email, organization, phone, etc.) to watch on in `.watchlist.yaml`:
+First, we need to set a list of components (e.g. email, organization, phone, etc.) to watch in `.watchlist.yaml`:

 ```yaml
 - key: email